Vittor-Javidan/EarthLog/docs/backlog.md

 ## refactoring:
 - All file system calls are now syncronous.
 Fix the unecessary async calls
 - Rename Default vibration to "all clicks"
-- Rename CSV export to "CSV (all coordinates)"
 - Make the Config being saved as a files, instead of using local storage

 ## features: